-If your computer isn’t used in an environment where much security is necessary, you can enable Windows 10 auto login.
+If your computer is used in an environment where you are happy for all users to have easy access, you can enable Windows 10 Auto Login.

 1. Open the Run command window

 Open the Run command window by pressing and holding down the Windows key ⊞, then tapping R and releasing the Windows key.

 Left-click in the text box next to Open:.
 Type in